SICKAG/sick_scan/README.md

+# **IMPORTANT: This repository will not be maintained further.
+The sources have been completely transferred to the repository https://github.com/SICKAG/sick_scan_xd.
+The repository will be deleted after 12/31/2022 in 2023 without further notice.**

 # sick_scan

 This stack provides a ROS driver for the SICK lidar and radar sensors mentioned in the following list.